 Nebuchadnezzar again invaded Judah in 597 B.C. and took thousands more captive to Babylon, including king Jehoiachin (2 Kgs.
 24:14, 15).
 This event has been strikingly confirmed by archaeological discoveries.

-In London’s British Museum, there is a baked clay tablet (just under three inches) inscribed in cuneiform writing (wedge-shaped characters) which records the activities of king Nebucadnezzar between the years 605-594
+In London’s British Museum, there is a baked clay tablet (just under three inches) inscribed in cuneiform writing (wedge-shaped characters) that records the activities of king Nebuchadnezzar between the years 605-594 B.C.

-Also in the London collection is an ancient kiln-fired brick (thirteen inches high) which bears the name of the Chaldean ruler.
+Also in the London collection is an ancient kiln-fired brick approximately thirteen inches high that bears the name of the Chaldean ruler.
 It commemorates the rebuilding of the temples of Marduk and Nabu in Babylon.
 The inscription refers to “Nebuchadnezzar, King of Babylon ... eldest son of Nabopolassar, King of Babylon.”

 zbn'), a Hebrew who was among those who had married foreign wives in Babylon.